This is how sport promotes sleep!

 1. How does exercise affect sleep?

-Good sleep is important so that we can start the next day fresh and efficient.
-Regular physical activity improves the quality of your sleep.
+Good sleep is important so that we can start the next day fresh and productive.
+Those who exercise regularly improve their sleep quality.
 Regular exercise has a positive effect on falling asleep and, according to a recent study, even improves sleep quality by up to 65%!

-Especially those who only occasionally or If you have very mild problems falling asleep or staying asleep, you can benefit from moderate and regular physical activity.
-Even a 30-minute sporting activity that takes approx. 4 hours before going to bed has a positive effect on sleep patterns.
-These were the results of smartsleep founder Dr. Markus Dworak in a scientific study he conducted at the German Sport University in Cologne.
-The subjects fell asleep more quickly in the nights after exercise, had a higher proportion of deep sleep and a generally improved sleep quality.
-Sport and sleep are therefore in a healthy interrelationship.
+Especially those who only occasionally or If you have very slight problems falling asleep or staying asleep, you can benefit from moderate and regular physical activity.
+Even a 30-minute sporting activity that takes approx. Exercised 4 hours before bedtime has a positive effect on sleep behavior.
+Smartsleep founder Dr. came to these results.
+Markus Dworak in a scientific study that he carried out at the German Sports University in Cologne.
+The test subjects fell asleep more quickly in the nights after exercise, had a higher proportion of deep sleep and generally improved sleep quality.
+Sport and sleep have a healthy relationship.

 The reason for the positive effects is primarily the positive effects of physical activity on the metabolism and the messenger substances in the muscles and brain.
-But when is exercise really conducive to sleep?
+But when is exercise really beneficial for sleep?

 2. The decisive factors for sleep-promoting sport